icon-account icon-glass

 If you’re just starting out with counting your macronutrients, it’s probably best to have a look into an online macro counting calculator.
 You will need to know how many calories you consume a day on average, or by setting a daily calorie goal, and then work out your ratio (depending on your fitness goal).

-With the above goals in mind, it’s important that you are considering your macro ratios.
+With the above goals in mind, it’s important to consider your macro ratios.

-If you’re aiming to lose weight, a typical macro ratio will feature limited carbs.
-Typically, you could try a 40% protein ratio, with 40% healthy fats and 20% carbohydrates.
+Weight loss: If you’re aiming to lose weight, a typical macro ratio will feature limited carbs.
+Typically, you could try a 40% protein ratio, with 40% healthy fats and 20% carbohydrates – the 40/40/20 macro split.

-If you’re looking to maintain your weight, you will want to try and achieved a balanced macro ratio.
+Weight balance: If you’re looking to maintain your weight, you will want to try and achieve a balanced macro ratio.
 This means a moderate consumption of carbs, whilst maintaining a good level of healthy fats and protein.
 Try 35% healthy fats, 35% healthy proteins and 30% carbohydrates.

 If you’re a vegetarian, you can gain protein benefits from supplements and protein powders to still ensure you’re getting the nutrients you need.